Lancia Appia: Third series

 In March 1959, the third series Appia was introduced at the Geneva Motor Show with a new front end.
 Lancia's traditional radiator shell-style grille was ultimately abandoned, in favour of an horizontal one inspired by the Lancia Flaminia flagship.
 Engine power went up again to 48 PS, as did top speed, to 132 km/h.
 The braking system was improved with twin leading shoe front drum brakes and a "Duplex" dual hydraulic circuit during the 1960 model year.
 Model designations were different from the previous two series: 808.807 for the LHD variant, and 808.808 for the RHD one.

 In its third iteration the Appia was finally mature, and 55,577 saloons were made, the vast majority in left hand drive.

 Replacing the Appia

 At the end of the 1950s, with third series Appia sales soaring, Lancia CEO Fidanza advocated preparing a fourth series with an all-new body.
-Fessia, a strong proponent of front-wheel drive, was reluctant updating the old design, moreover one that was Jano's brainchild.
+Fessia, a strong proponent of front-wheel drive, was reluctant about updating the old design, and moreover one that was Jano's brainchild.
 In the end Fessia had the upper hand, as Fidanza had come to grips with the board and resigned.
 The Lancia Fulvia was developed and introduced in 1963, a clean-sheet design reprising the longitudinal front-wheel drive layout of Fessia's larger Flavia, but with Lancia's final narrow vee V4 engine.